Mendoncaa/LAPR2/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-_As a HRM, I want to register skills that may be appointed to a collaborator_
+_As a HRM, I want to register skills that may be appointed to a collaborator._

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The skills must be clearly defined and described.
+_The skills must be clearly defined and described._

-  Options of add, edit and delete skills must be defined.
+_Options of add, edit and delete skills must be defined._

-  It must be easy visualize the skills of each collaborator.
+_It must be easy visualize the skills of each collaborator._

-  Skills must be linked to the individual profile of each employee.
+_Skills must be linked to the individual profile of each employee._

 **From the client clarifications:**